-If you have multiple preferences you are in the majority as somewhere between fifty and seventy percent of any population seems to fit into that group.
+If you have multiple preferences you are in the majority as around two thirds of any population seems to fit into that group.

 Multiple preferences are interesting and quite varied.
 For example you may have two strong preferences V and A or R and K, or you may have three strong preferences such as VAR or ARK.
 Some people have no particular strong preferences and their scores are almost even for all four modes.
 For example one student had scores of V=9, A=9, R=9, and K=9.
 She said that she adapted to the mode being used or requested.
 If the teacher or supervisor preferred a written mode she switched into that mode for her responses and for her learning.